Find similar products:

 If your child is less than 18 years, your doctor will administer a vaccine (if not yet done) against Haemophilus influenzae and pneumococcal infections according to the national vaccination recommendations for each age group.

-Your dose of Ultomiris will be worked out by your doctor, based on your body weight, as shown in Table 1.
+Your dose of Ultomiris will be calculated by your doctor, based on your body weight, as shown in Table 1.
 Your first dose is called the loading dose.
 Two weeks after receiving your loading dose, you will be given a maintenance dose of Ultomiris, and this will then be repeated once every 8 weeks for patient above 20 kg and every 4 weeks for patient less than 20 kg.

 If you were previously receiving another medicine for PNH, aHUS, gMG, or NMOSD called eculizumab, the loading dose should be given 2 weeks after the last eculizumab infusion.